Lombax99/NebulaSRS/Doc/Nebula Remote Access Tool.md

 Build an enterprise remote access tool leveraging Nebula: https://github.com/slackhq/nebula
 ### Requirements
-1) Build a database of remote machines by importing the Nebula certificates and the current Nebula firewall rules for reaching them
+1) Build a database of remote machines by importing the Nebula certificates and the current Nebula firewall rules for reaching them.
-2) Web interface protected by auth to access a portal showing all the available machines to the user
+2) Web interface protected by auth to access a portal showing all the available machines to the user.
-3) Admin interface to define security roles for users and configure what machines can be available
+3) Admin interface to define security roles for users and configure what machines can be available.
-4) Generate on the fly a short-lived certificate to allow the user to connect to the desired machine
+4) Generate on the fly a short-lived certificate to allow the user to connect to the desired machine.

 Resources
 - [nebula github](https://github.com/slackhq/nebula)